Mixcie-Lee/PawMate-ILS/README.md

 ### Shelter/Adoption Center
 - Add new pets to the platform
-- View and manage pet listings
+- View and manage pet listings (still working, not yet functioning)
 - View adoption applications
 - Chat with potential adopters
-- Manage shelter profile
+- Manage shelter profile (still working, not yet functional and implemented)

-## 🔄 Future Improvements
+## Future Improvements

 - Push notifications for new matches and messages
 - Advanced pet filtering (age, breed, size)